This post contains affiliate links. Please see our disclosure policy.

 Instructions

-• Add the chicken broth, tomatoes and juice, black beans, shredded chicken, lime juice, chili powder, cumin, salt, pepper, smoked paprika, and cayenne pepper.
-Stir well to combine and bring the mixture to a boil.
-Let it boil gently for about 5 to 7 minutes.
+• Pour in the chicken broth, canned tomatoes (juices included), black beans, lime juice, chili powder, cumin, salt, pepper, smoked paprika, and cayenne pepper.
+Give everything a good stir, then transfer the chicken to the pot.

 Notes